shimaore/red-rings-couchdb/backend.coffee.md

           db
           .get message.id, rev: message.rev
           .then (doc) ->

+The entries in the `.doc` field are interpreted as simple `set` operations.

             for name, value of message.doc
               doc[name] = value

+The entries in the `.operations` field are executed by `json_path`.
+Notice that these might fail, in which case the update will not be saved.

             for path, cmd of message.operations
               [op,args...] = cmd
               return unless json_path doc, path, op, args